samratrai11/Excel-Projects/coffee viz/Readme.md

 •	Tools used: Microsoft Excel.

+•	Functions Used: IF statement, Nested IF statement, X-Lookup, Match and Index.

 •	Goal: Data manipulation and visualization.

 Summary of cells, sheets, rows, columns, and chart manipulation: